bdsanders5/photoshop-automated-print-layout/README.md

 # photoshop-automated-print-layout
  JSX Script for PhotoShop that makes a printable file with 24 coppies of a pinback design.

  To use, open photoshop image, then...
-File -> Script -> Browse -> Select included .jsx file
+File -> Scripts -> Browse -> Select included .jsx file